Purpose and Focus of the Recognition

 - Demonstrates, in one’s life and/or work, the competence to build bridges of understanding that is based on the foundational principle of respect for human dignity.

-- The deadline for nominations for the 2022 award is March 1, 2022.
-For more information, contact David.Morstad@gmail.com
+- The deadline for nominations for the 2023 award is December 15, 2022.
+For more information, contact Sarah Hall at email@example.com

 - Nominations should include:

-- Why you are nominating this individual and why he/she should be considered for the Reimagining Spirituality Leadership Award.
+- A letter highlighting (a) the professional and practical experiences related to spirituality and the field of intellectual and developmental disabilities and (b) why you are nominating this individual and why they should be considered for the Reimagining Spirituality Leadership Award.

 History of the Award